plaidfinch/myxine/README.md

 formatted as a JSON dictionary mapping result fields you asked for to the value they had at the time the event occurred in the page.
-Occasionally, the stream will contain an empty "heartbeat" message `:`, which is used to check that you're still listening to the stream&emdash;you can ignore these.
+Occasionally, the stream will contain an empty "heartbeat" message `:`, which is used to check that you're still listening to the stream—you can ignore these.

 If your language doesn't implement a parser for this format, feel free to use [the 17-line Python implementation](/examples/myxine.py#L14-L36) as a reference.